0xparashar/SpeedGPS/README.md

 A speed calculater for GPS data using the [GPSBabel](http://www.gpsbabel.org/) application.

 ## Getting Started
-Install the module with: `npm install speedGPS`
+Install the module with:
+`npm install speedgps`

 ```javascript
 var speedGPS = require('SpeedGPS');